Pubs and venues 'excited' to finally be able to let customers inside from next week

-Portsmouth pubs and venues 'excited' to finally be able to let customers inside from next week
+Portsmouth pubs and restaurants 'excited' to finally be able to let customers inside from next week

 VENUES are ‘excited’ to be gearing up for the easing of lockdown restrictions next week as prime minister Boris Johnson is set to give the green light this evening.